Limmen/gym-idsgame/experiments/README.md

 Experiments in the `maximal_attack-v0` environment.
 An environment where the attack is following the `attack_maximal` attack policy.
 The `attack_maximal` policy entails that the attacker will always attack the attribute with the maximum value out of all of its neighbors.
-The defender is implemented with a random defense policy.

 - [maximal_attack_vs_tabular_q_learning-v0](training/v0/maximal_attack/tabular_q_learning/)
    * This experiment trains a defender agent using tabular q-learning to act optimally in the given